SammyShaw/SammyShaw.github.io/_posts/_2022-01-19-enhancing-targeting-accuracy.md

 The overall goal here is to *predict* delivery club membership, which is a binary (yes/no) outcome, and therefore a classification problem that machine learning can help solve.

-Like the regression problem from a previous post (where we used machine learning to predict customer loyalty) this task involves familiar modeling techniques - Logistic (not linear) Regression, Decision Tree, and Random Forest - and here we include the K-Nearest Neighbors (KNN) method, and compare results for their predictive power.
-Because the methods are mostly familiar, I'll reserve my notes for strictly classification concerns.
+Like the regression problem from a previous post (c.f., *Predicting Customer Loyalty*) this task involves familiar modeling techniques - Logistic (not linear) Regression, Decision Tree, and Random Forest - and here we include the K-Nearest Neighbors (KNN) method, and comparing the results for their predictive power.
+Because the methods are mostly familiar, I'll reserve my notes for classification concerns.

 The data from the last marketing campaign found that 69% of customers did not sign up and 31% did.
 The data is not perfectly balanced at 50:50, but it isn't *too* imbalanced either.
 Thus, the data is appropriate for classification modeling, but we make sure to not rely on classification accuracy alone when assessing results - also analysing Precision, Recall, and F1-Score.